azureossd/Container-Apps/RuleBasedRouting/README.md

     ```
 	az containerapp env http-route-config create --resource-group YourResourceGroup --name YourManagedEnvironmentName --http-route-config-name routingrule1 --yaml routing_rules1.yml
     ```
 4. For each domain, bind a certificate to the environment.
-You can use the Az CLI to do this.
+If you want to use managed certificate(s), you can use the Az CLI to do this.
 E.g.:

 ```
 az containerapp env certificate create -g YourResourceGroup --name YourManagedEnvironmentName --certificate-name GiveItAFriendlyName --hostname YourCustomDomain --validation-method HTTP
 ```

+5. If you are using your own certificate(s), set the bindingType in the yml(s) to "SniEnabled" and then reapply the rule(s).
+If you are using managed certificates, skip this step.

 Note: Even after the certificate is successfully added, it may take several minutes before it is provisioned.
 In the meantime, you might get ERR_CONNECTION_RESET or a similar message when you try to access the custom domain.
 After the certificate is provisioned, you will get 404/Not found if you request a route that doesn't exist, such as the / (root) route.